cit1zen/workers-and-resources-community-tech-tree/README.md

 ## FAQ

-* **Why the new techs have no name or description?**
+* **Why don’t the new technologies have a name or description?**
-   * Currently there is no way how add custom names or descriptions to a research tree.
+   * Currently, there is no way to add custom names or descriptions to a research tree.
 * **Will update reset my research?**
    * If you used other tech tree than CTT, the update will reset the researched and lock buildings again.
 Updates of CTT do not reset the research.